 Bangkok’s Hua Lamphong Train Station is easily found by taxi or using the MRT Underground also to the Hua Lamphong stop (Follow Exit 2).
 The station has a large waiting area, many ticketing booths, snack shops and a cheap coupon operated food court selling the usual street food staples.
 Train announcements are made on loud speakers, in Thai, but pretty much everyone working there will speak basic English.
 If you don’t understand what’s going on just check your train number and wait at the platform area.
-If staying in the nearby area check the map here.
+If staying in the nearby hotel area here.

 The sleeper beds are hidden away during the day and individual seating is in their place.
 Given the seats are also meant for just two passengers, the upper berth and lower berth beds, this means there is plenty of room and comfort.
 Each seat also has space underneath to hide larger baggage, such as backpacks, suitcases and whatnot, and if you plan on sleeping early, it is possible to ask the on-board steward to set-up the sleeper beds at anytime.
 He’s normally lazing around the cars somewhere during day times.

 Eating and Restaurant Car